xaliq2299/DACRT-using-Ray-Sampling/README.md

 * -w or -width: sets a certain width for the image.
 Requires an integer value.
 * -h or -height: sets a certain height for the image.
 Requires an integer value.
 * -i or -input: sets an input filename.
 Requires a string value.
-* -o or -output: sets an output filename.
-Requires a string value.
 * -h or -help: displays the usage of the program.
-Note that in case of incorrect and inappropriate option choices, the program will terminate resulting in Segmentation Fault.
+*Note*: In case of incorrect and inappropriate option choices, the program will terminate resulting in Segmentation Fault.